- Publications and resources

 - other assistance dogs – dogs that assist a person to overcome the effects of a diagnosed disability (including physical, sensory or psychological disabilities), other than a vision or hearing impairment.

 - Carriage of assistance dogs other than guide dogs and hearing dogs are not specifically mentioned in CAR 256A.
 The carriage is regulated through permissions issued to some airlines enabling them to accept assistance dogs in the cabin of an aircraft.
-Please see carriage of assistance dogs in the cabin of an aircraft for information CASA provides to the operators (airlines) or view the example of permission document.
+Fr information CASA provides to the operators (airlines) view the example of permission document.

 - You must contact the airline directly for approval as they make an assessment based on the identified risks in their operation.
 If the airline you are travelling with does not have permission to accept assistance dogs, they can apply directly to CASA for approval.

 - If you are travelling internationally on a foreign airline, contact the airline to establish what their regulations and procedures require.
 The Australian Department of Agriculture and Water Resources provides information on quarantine regulations.

 - Travel in the aircraft cabin is always subject to final approval of the operating captain of your flight, regardless of approval from the airline.